-How FAUNDA Was Born: A Silly, Serious Story About Two Grown-Ups Who Didn’t Know What to Build
+How FAUNDA Was Born: A Silly, Serious Story About Three Grown-Ups Who Didn't Know What to Build

-This is a story about two cofounders, Abdullatif and Rohit, and how they once felt exactly like confused kids trying to come up with a business idea.
+This is a story about three cofounders, Abdullatif, Rohit, and Gilda, and how they once felt exactly like confused kids trying to come up with a business idea.
 Yes.
 Really.

 Once Upon a Time… in a Very Serious Office